Hey-Aryan/Cpp/README.md

 # Cpp
-This Self Referential Repository contains Basic Conceptual Code of Object Oriented Programming in C++
+This Self Referential Repository contains Conceptual Code of Object Oriented Programming in C++

 Concepts Covered are :
 • Characteristics of C++